The ChangeTracker is the EF Core component that tracks entity instances and their state inside the current DbContext.

 Why Update() Can Be Misleading

-One of the most common mistakes is calling Update() when the entity is already tracked.
+One of the most common mistakes in connected scenarios is calling Update() when the entity is already tracked.

-If product was already loaded by the current DbContext, calling Update() usually adds no value and can make the code more misleading.
+If the entity was already loaded by the current DbContext, calling Update() usually adds no value and can make the code more misleading.

 In many cases, it also hides the real lesson: the ChangeTracker was already doing the necessary work.